Briggsc28/briggsc28.github.io/_posts/2015-05-17-SignalR-Win10-IoT.md

  * Download the Microsoft.AspNet.SignalR.Client.dll from this [link](http://1drv.ms/1d8wHqa).

- * Delete the following refferences Signalr.client and Client store
+ * Delete the following references Microsoft.AspNet.SignalR.Client and Microsoft.AspNet.SignalR.Client.Store.

  * Create a Binaries folder in your project

- * Add existing file to add the Microsoft.AspNet.SignalR.Client.dll from the zip to the Binaries folder.
+ * Add the Microsoft.AspNet.SignalR.Client.dll from the zip to the Binaries folder.

- * Now make a reference to the one “Microsoft.AspNet.SignalR.Client.dll” in the Binaries folder
+ * Now add a reference to the _Microsoft.AspNet.SignalR.Client.dll_ in the Binaries folder

-Lastly if your still having issues
+ You many also need Json.NET to the latest release.
+Run the following command in the Package Manager Console:

- * Update-package Newton json
+ * Update-package Newtonsoft.Json

 ##### Fody:	'Unknown custom metadata item kind: 6'